-- Simultaneously press the OFF and \(\subseteq\) (large flame) buttons until a short beep confirms the start sequence has begun; release buttons. - Continuing beeps confirm the ignition is in process. - Once pilot ignition is confirmed, there is main gas flow. - After main burner ignition the handset will automatically go into manual mode (CSA version, CE version).
+- Simultaneously press and hold the OFF and (large flame) buttons until a short beep confirms the start sequence has begun; release buttons. - Continuing beeps confirm the ignition is in process. - · Once pilot ignition is confirmed, there is main gas flow. - After main burner ignition the handset will automatically go into manual mode.

-If the pilot does not stay lit after several tries, turn the main valve knob to off and follow the instructions "TURN OFF GAS TO APPLIANCE".
+Caution: If the pilot does not stay lit after several tries, turn the main valve knob to OFF and follow the instructions "Turn Off Gas to Appliance".